ZooeyBossert/Project/PROCESS.md

 Connected the login with the datastructure.
 Found the error with the JSON, but Marijn was not there to help.
 I added the Google Maps
 API.
 I want to insert the location manager tomorrow and fix the JSON and finally visualize it.

+## 21 June

+Finished the search and implemented the location manager.
+However just found out that the acces token is not requested or recieved.
+Now I cannot check the search ans the visualization of it...
+So now I'm going to cry in my bed!